-Clearly, leaders want to win, but so does an organisation, its customer, staff, and so on.
-It's a view that looks beyond self-interest somewhat to our impact on both the immediate and wider-world.
-In most business and personal transactions it pays to consider not only the mutual benefit for you and the other party, but what effect it might have on (say) the team, company, environment, family, or community.
+Clearly, leaders want to win, as does an organisation, its customer, staff, and so on.
+It's a view that looks beyond self-interest somewhat to our impact on both the immediate and wider world.
+In most business and personal transactions it pays to consider not only the mutual benefit for you and another party, but what effect it might have on (say) the team, company, environment, family, or community.

 In my marriage I've found that conflict between us often brings into play another dimension - yes, I could blame the kids, but invariably it's something from my past causing tension and problems now.

-So my advice is that you chat through what a Win-Win-Win situation looks like for you, your spouse and the kids; your employment, or whatever circumstance you're in.
-Better that than a hasty and potential painful or costly Lose-Lose-Lose decision.
+I would invite you to chat through what a Win-Win-Win situation looks like for you, your spouse and the kids; your employment, or whatever circumstance you're in.
+Better that than a hasty and potential painful and costly Lose-Lose-Lose decision.

-My coaching is born of decades of insights having collaborated with hundreds of people; experience enhanced by multi-disciplined training; plus an uncanny instinct for nailing a question that gets to the heart of the matter.
+My work is born of decades of insights having collaborated with thousands of people; experience enhanced by multi-disciplined training; plus, an uncanny instinct for nailing a question that gets to the heart of the matter.
 The aim being to bring understanding both of the 'now' and any influences from our past, thus presenting opportunities and options for moving forward.
-There are plenty of places I used to 'live' that just didn't work for me.
+There are plenty of places I used to 'live' that just didn't work for me, or those close to me.
 Now I don't even visit them anymore.

-It's worth noting that many clients I work with are not fully aware what other factor might be at play until we start meeting together, just that "there's something else going on" hence:
+It's worth noting that many clients I work with are not fully aware what other factor might be at play until we start meeting together, just that there's something else going on.